-Japan to seek criminal prosecution of NovartisDecember 18th, 2013 in Medications /
+Japan to seek criminal prosecution of NovartisDecember 18, 2013 in Medicine & Health / Medications

 Japan's health ministry intends to file a criminal complaint against the local arm of Swiss pharmaceutical giant Novartis over alleged fabrication of drugs data, a report said Wednesday.